lukascivil/basecamp-essentials/README.md

 ### What problems can you help
-1. [refactor] Remove SetInterval and use recursive function
+1. [refactor] Remove SetInterval and use recursive function to prevent memoryleak
 2. [refactor] Organize content.ts Separate renders from eventHanlders at the same file, or create a filer per strategy and content.js will be our bootstrap
 3. [refactor] Remove unused script from package.json
 4. [test] Implement tests